 A "Top-Level Object" is any kind of object that you can start with when trying to find a property.

 TLOs are called Top-Level Objects because nothing comes before them.
-A TLO is not a member of any object, it is itself an object.
-However, the TLO has access to all members and properties of its datatype, and any inherited members of its datatype.
+A TLO is not a member of any object, it is itself an accessor to objects.